KnezIker/CNN/README.md

 	addi	a5,a5,1        # Increment i
 	sw	a5,-24(s0)     # Store value of the loop counter (i) on the stack
 ```
-This code sets boundaries of for j for loop, and increments i counter by 1.
-This loop will be performed 24 times, since initial value of j is 0 and loop will jump to .L101 while j <= 23.<br>
-There is no jr ra instruction, because .L94 assembly code is directly above .L93 so when its done it will automatically go back to .L93<br>
+This code sets the boundaries for the j loop and increments the i counter by 1.
+The loop will execute 24 times since the initial value of j is 0, and it will jump to .L101 as long as j ≤ 23.
+There is no jr ra instruction because the assembly code for .L94 is directly above .L93, so once execution is complete, it will automatically return to .L93.
 .L101 assembly code:
 ```assembly
 .L101:
 	sw	zero,-32(s0)      # Initialize loop counter k = 0) on the stack
 	j	.L95              # jump to .L95
 ```
-This code initializes k counter to 0 and jumps to .L95<br>
+This code initializes the k counter to 0 and jumps to .L95<br>
 .L95 assembly code:
 ```assembly
 .L95: